anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 It MUST be
 elided if its value is the default value of 512, the maximum allowable size for unextended DNS over UDP (see {{Sections 2.3.4 and 4.2.1 of -dns}}).

-The next element is an array of the options, which are represented two elements each, an unsigned integer, the option code, followed by a byte string, the option data.
+The next element is a map of the options, with the option code (unsigned integer) as key and the option data (byte string) as value.
-Multiple options alternate between unsigned integer and byte string within the array.

 After that, up to three unsigned integers are following.
 The first being the extended flags as unsigned integer (implied to be 0 if elided),